DeviesDevelopment/blog/content/posts/2022-10-19_learnings-from-pragmatic-programmer-1.md

 The ETC mindset is all about designing software systems that are easy to modify and adapt as needed.
 This involves writing clean, readable, and well-structured coded while keeping an open mind to new technologies and approaches that can make our systems more flexible and adaptable.

 As you implement a new feature, consider the long-term maintainability of your code.
 How easy or difficult would it be to adapt this feature to new requirements in the future?
 Will you need to make changes in multiple files, or can you make the necessary updates in just one file?
 Always think ETC.

+# Stone Soup & Frog Soup
+In the fable about the stone soup, some soldiers start a soup with a few stones and slowly encourages the villagers to each donate an ingredient to make the soup tastier until they eventually rallied the whole village to produce a tasty soup.
+You may be in a situation where you know what needs to be done and how to do it but if you ask for permission you'll be met with delays and skepticism.
+If you instead start small and develop it well you can start to get buy-in from stakeholders and team members.
+You say: "Of course, it would be better if we added..".
+People find it easier to join an ongoing success.

+This is similar to the fable about boiling a frog by slowly increasing the temperature.
+The main difference is that with the stone soup you're a catalyze for something good, while by progressively deceiving the frog you're doing it harm.
+It's important to reflect if you're making stone soup or frog soup.

 # Broken Window
 The "Broken Window" theory was introduced by James Q. Wilson and George L. Kelling in their article "Broken Windows" from 1982.